How to Install a Fire Sprinkler System – A Step-By-Step Guide…

 A Step-By-Step Guide to Install Fire Sprinkler Systems

 Fire sprinkler systems can now be installed on your own without having to depend on fire protection agencies.
 The following are some basic steps in installing a fire sprinkler system all by yourself.

-After checking the water pressure, piping should be run from the basement to the first-floor sprinkler heads through the ceiling.
+Pipe Installation in the Basement – After checking the water pressure, piping should be run from the basement to the first-floor sprinkler heads through the ceiling.
 To ensure the durability of pipes, CPVC pipes that are similar to PVC are preferable in basement pipe installation.
-Galvanised pipe straps can be used to attach the pipe to studs and finally join the pipes using cement.
+Galvanized pipe straps can be used to attach the pipe to studs and finally join the pipes using cement.

-The last and final step in installing a fire sprinkler system on your own is to check for fire sprinklers.
-After completing the above-mentioned procedure and proper concealment of pipes, the system should be pressurised, allowing for the detection of any leaks in the pipe.
+Pressurize the System and Conduct Leak Testing – The last and final step in installing a fire sprinkler system on your own is to check for fire sprinklers.
+After completing the above-mentioned procedure and proper concealment of pipes, the system should be pressurized, allowing for the detection of any leaks in the pipe.
 Once zero leakage is confirmed, you are good to go with the sprinklers installed at your home.

 As per the reports of the National Fire Protection Association (NFPA), smoke alarms ensure a 50% chance of surviving fires, and a fire sprinkler system would let you survive fires by 97%.
 Hence, a fire sprinkler system has become one of the most powerful and cost-effective fire prevention methods.

 Why are fire sprinkler systems important?
 The main and primary advantages of installing a fire sprinkler system are that it can immediately reduce heat, smoke, and heavy flames.
 Other reasons why a fire sprinkler system is a necessity include:

 Helps in reducing property damages